nvmwill/nexmo-developer/_documentation/en/voice/voice-api/guides/voice-bot.md

 ## Congratulations

-You have completed this tutorial on making phone calls to a Dialogflow agent using a Vonage WebSockets integration.
+You have completed this guide on making phone calls to a Dialogflow agent using a Vonage WebSockets integration.

 ## Resources